home | what's new | other sitescontact | about

 seeking God

 K. There is little difference, in principle, between finding the true mate and finding God.
 Most people approach both of these from a materialistic point of view.
 They believe that God is “out there,” in the material universe.
-Well, God is spirit, and so God’s essence is everywhere – but this fact of ubiquity will not help us to find God.
+Well, God is spirit, and so God’s essence is everywhere – but this fact of ubiquity will not help us find God.

 E. We cannot “seize”, as Krishnamurti used the term, God or the truth by “running after it,” grasping for it, as if it were a 3-D object in the material universe.
 This is why those who call themselves “seekers” will forever remain seekers and never find what they’re looking for.